 NOTE: This is a Work In Progress.
-Signup for my Docker and DevOps Newsletter to get updates when I build this into more of a tutorial, and add a free video walkthrough of setup, planned for Summer 2017.
+Signup for my Docker and DevOps Newsletter to get updates when I build this into more of a tutorial, and add a free video walkthrough of setup.

 - Terminal: iTerm2 on macOS, cmder for Windows

 - Color Theme: GruvBox iTerm2 & Vim Color Theme (with light and dark mode for both)